anease/senior-design/README.md

 ## ***Senior Design // CS 2020-2021***

 ## Project Description
-Our team is developing a browser extension that will allow users to quickly identify and fact-check statments found in text on webpages.
+Deception Detective is a Google Chrome extension that makes fact-checking online simple.
+Questionable statements are processed and compared against resources such as Snopes and Wikipedia to either provide a "factual rating" or topical information for the user to investigate further.

 ## Team Members
 *Click Names to view Professional Biographies*